 The people with whom we work, our staff, their families, and our partners, include those who are particularly vulnerable to COVID-19.
 We want you to know that effective immediately, SAFV has implemented the following changes in response to services due to the pandemic of COVID-19:

-If you need to come into the office, you will be required to wear a face mask and comply with other COVID 19 requirements as outlined by staff when you arrive.
+If you need to come into the office, you will be encouraged to wear a face mask and comply with other COVID 19 requirements as outlined by staff when you arrive.

 If you are feeling ill, please call the office before you come in.

 We will continue to monitor the situation and make decisions on an ongoing basis.
 Please check this website and our Facebook page regularly for updates and information.